How to Negotiate a Pay Rise in 2026: A Step-by-Step Guide

 1. Open with your value — summarise your contributions briefly

-2. State a specific number or range — “Based on market data and my contributions, I’m looking for £X”
+2. State a specific number — “Based on market data and my contributions, I’m looking for £X”

 3. Stop talking after stating your number — silence is powerful; let them respond